 - Young People

 Receive updates from the MindOUT project by subscribing to Network MindOUT

 MindOUT!
 National LGBTI Mental Health and Suicide Prevention Project was established in 2011, and is funded by the Commonwealth Department of Health through the Taking Action to Tackle Suicide Funding to improve mental health and suicide prevention outcomes for Lesbian, Gay, Bisexual, Transgender and Intersex people and populations.

-MindOUT! is delivered by project partners QuAC in Queensland, and Working it Out in Tasmania.
+MindOUT! is delivered by project partner Working it Out in Tasmania.

 Sally Morris – National MindOUT!
 Project Coordinator